Popular IRS Tax Forms You Should Know About:

-Below are list of some of the IRS tax forms that individuals may need and a brief definition of what they are used for.
+Below is a list of some of the IRS tax forms that individuals may need and a brief definition of what they are used for.
+From the IRS 1040EZ to the IRS 1040A, there are many to navigate as an e-filer.
 While this represents just a small number of the forms the IRS may require from a taxpayer these are ones you are most likely to encounter.

 To be used by non-resident (alien) individual taxpayers when filling a US tax return.
 It is available in both standard and EZ formats.
 Those non-residents who worked/earned wages in the US or students that received grants, scholarship, stipends or allowances for attending school in the US will likely need to file a NR or NR-EZ.